 The Arizona transplant refined his finesse worm tactics fishing the clear waters of Western reservoirs, and now he uses the trusty worm in nearly all waters throughout the country.
-He believes the subtle movement of the finesse worm is what makes the non-descript worm so effective.
-“If you watch minnows or anything go through the water there is not a big movement to them,” Murray says.
-“They sort of glide and don’t draw a lot of attention to themselves.
+He believes the subtle movement of the finesse worm makes the non-descript worm so effective.
+“If you watch minnows or anything go through the water, there is not a big movement to them,” Murray says.
+“They sort of glide and don’t draw much attention to themselves.
 I think a finesse worm draws on that.
-If there is too much action bass are just not interested in it.”
+If there is too much action, bass are not interested in it.”

 Murray’s preferred finesse worm is the Gene Larew Tattletail Technique Worm he helped design.
-The worm is available in two sizes (6 and 8 inch) and features a uniquely slim paddle tail.
+The worm is available in two sizes (6 and 8 inches) and features a uniquely slim paddle tail.
 “That Larew tail has just a little bit of swimming action,” Murray says.
-“That is what I try to incorporate is just that subtle little action and not overdo it.”
+“That is what I try to incorporate that subtle little action and not overdo it.”

-The versatility of the finesse worm allows Murray to rig it a variety of ways.
-He favors Texas-rigging the worm with a number 1 or 1/0 offset worm hook either weightless or with weights ranging from 3/8- to 1/2-ounce.
+The versatility of the finesse worm allows Murray to rig it in various ways.
+He favors Texas-rigging the worm with a number 1 or 1/0 offset worm hook, either weightless or with weights ranging from 3/8- to 1/2-ounce.

 Murray also likes to rig his worm on a drop shot with a number 1 or 1/0 hook and a 10-inch to 3-foot drop line.
-When he wants a slow fall, Murray attaches a 1/16-ounce weight to his drop shot rig, but most of the time he uses a 1/4-ounce sinker.
-“Rate of fall is a big thing in certain circumstances so I will be aware of it, but a 1/4-ounce weight seems to be my starting point either for a Texas rig or drop shot,” Murray says.
+When he wants a slow fall, Murray attaches a 1/16-ounce weight to his drop shot rig, but he uses a 1/4-ounce sinker most of the time.
+“Rate of fall is a big thing in certain circumstances so that I will be aware of it, but a 1/4-ounce weight seems to be my starting point either for a Texas rig or drop shot,” Murray says.

-The bass species he is targeting usually determines which worm rig Murray will employ.
-“Spotted bass really like shaky heads,” he says.
-“Smallmouth really seem to like drop shots and largemouth seem to like Texas rigs.”
+The bass species he targets usually determines which worm rig Murray will employ.
+“Spotted bass like shaky heads,” he says.
+“Smallmouth seem to like drop shots, and largemouth seem to like Texas rigs.”

 Water clarity also plays a factor in Murray’s worm rig selection.
-“If it is pretty dingy I will probably use a Texas rig or shaky head on the bottom,” Murray says.
-“If the water has a little bit of visibility I will throw that drop shot to get the bait off the bottom.”
+“If it is pretty dingy, I will probably use a Texas rig or shaky head on the bottom,” Murray says.
+“If the water has a little visibility, I will throw that drop shot to get the bait off the bottom.”

 Murray only uses the wacky-rigged finesse worm when he has pinpointed bass in the shallows and wants to give the fish a different look with a slower, methodical retrieve.
 “It is a tactic where you better know there are fish in the area,” he says.
 “It is not one you can fish real fast.”

-Drop-shotting an 8-inch finesse worm in brush piles is one of Murray’s favorite tactics on lakes filled with the manmade cover.
-“Basically I am letting that sinker contact the brush and the worm is still above it,” he says.
-“Those fish tend to suspend above brush piles a lot and you can really tease them into biting.”
+Drop-shotting an 8-inch finesse worm in brush piles is one of Murray’s favorite tactics on lakes filled with manmade cover.
+“Basically, I am letting that sinker contact the brush, and the worm is still above it,” he says.
+“Those fish tend to suspend above brush piles a lot, and you can tease them into biting.”

-The finesse worm expert uses the same spinning tackle for all of his worm rigs.
-He matches a Lew’s 7 or 7 1/2-foot medium-heavy rod with a Team Lew’s Pro Speed Spin Series (TLP400) spinning reel filled with a main line of 10- to 20-pound braid and a leader of 8-pound Lew’s APT Speed fluorocarbon line.
+The finesse worm expert uses the same spinning tackle for all his worm rigs.
+He matches a Lew’s 7 or 7 1/2-foot medium-heavy rod with a Team Lew’s Pro Speed Spin Series (TLP400) spinning reel filled with a main line of 10- to 20-pound braid and a leader of 8-pound Sunline FC fluorocarbon leader line.